c-bun/OCBE-Textbook/_sources/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 fig 9b

-## Section 11.3: The relative reactivity of carboxylic acid derivatives
+## 11.3: The relative reactivity of carboxylic acid derivatives

 In carboxylic acid derivatives, the partial positive charge on the carbonyl carbon is stabilized by electron donation from nonbonding